 In this article, we will learn to copy the above cell in Excel.
 Sometimes, users need to copy the value of the above cell to fill a cell in Excel.
 For example, when you are working with a large dataset, you may need to copy the group, department, or month name from the above cell.
 Today, we will show 3 easy methods.
 Using these methods, one can easily copy the above cell in Excel.
 So, without further delay, let’s start the discussion.

-3 Easy Ways to Copy Above Cell in Excel
+How to Copy Above Cell in Excel: 3 Easy Ways

 To explain the methods, we will use a dataset that contains the Department and Joining Months of some Employees.
 But some cells are empty.
 In those cells, we need to copy the above cell.
 So, we will use the methods to fill the Department and Joining Months for Sophie, Paul, and Alexa.